erichte-ibm/skiboot/doc/secvar/driver-api.rst

 must be defined, or secure variable initialization will halt.

-This hook is expected to iterate through any variables contained in the update bank list, add any variables to the variable bank list as the backend seems appropriate.
+This hook is expected to iterate through any variables contained in the ``update_bank`` list argument, add any variables to the ``variable_bank`` list argument as the backend seems appropriate.

 NOTE: the state of these bank lists will be written to persistent storage as-is, so for example, if the update bank should be cleared, it should be done prior to returning from this hook.

 Unlike the other two hooks, this hook may return a series of return codes indicating various status situations.
 This return code is